205th Rifle Division (Soviet Union): Danzig Offensive

-19th Army reached the Baltic coast on March 5 north and northeast of Köslin on a 20km-wide sector and German 2nd Army was effectively isolated.
+19th Army reached the Baltic coast on March 5 north and northeast of Köslin on a 20 km-wide sector and German 2nd Army was effectively isolated.
 It was now directed to advance, still with 3rd Guards Tanks, in the direction of Stolp and Putzing.
 The 134th Rifle Corps was leading the Army and on March 7 linked up with 1st Belorussian Front on the outskirts of Kolberg.
 The main forces of 2nd Army were already falling back to the Danzig–Gdynia fortified area.
 On March 8 the 1st Guards Tank Army was assigned to the Front and was ordered to support 19th Army.
-During March 11-12 the two Armies advanced 35km, capturing Neustadt and Reda before closing up to the fortified lines the next day.
+During March 11–12 the two Armies advanced 35 km, capturing Neustadt and Reda before closing up to the fortified lines the next day.